-Where no documents evidencing details of the cremation are available, please attach the certificate of registration of death issued by the Registrar in that country instead.
+Where no documents evidencing details of the cremation are available, please attach the certificate of registration of stillbirth issued by the registrar in that country instead.
 It would be helpful if these papers were translated into English.

-Section 3: Burial details
+Section 2: Burial ground details